Center-for-Health-Data-Science/Computerome2.0Workshop/README.md

 # Computerome 2.0 Users Workshop

-This repository is for storage and sharing of materials for the Computerome 2.0 Users Workshop organized by researchers at the University of Copenhagen, Feburary 2021.
+This repository is for storage and sharing of materials for the Computerome 2.0 Users Workshop organized by researchers at the University of Copenhagen.

 The workshop is hosted by Center for Health Data Science, Faculty of Health and Medical Sciences, University of Copenhagen.